gusirosx/session-authentication/README.md

 - [ ] Improved documentation
 - [ ] Add TLS support for the end point's
 - [ ] Add support for databases
+- [ ] Sessions and cookies are automatically renewed when the user makes a request to any secured routes

 Please feel free to create a new issue if you come across one or want a new feature to be added.
-I am looking for contributors, feel free to send pull requests.